 -Fish ball soup

--Jiufen is really small but attracts lots of visitors.
+- Jiufen is really small but attracts lots of visitors.
 Avoid going there during weekends or local holidays if you can.
-The amount of tourists these times make it nearly impossible even to walk around and this will probably ruin your experience.
+The amount of tourists during these times make it nearly impossible even to walk around and this will probably ruin your experience.

-–Sunset and evening are the best moments to visit the town.
-The city will be even more beautiful and most of the tourists that came in an organised tour will probably be gone by then.
+- Sunset and evening are the best moments to visit the town.
+The city will be even more beautiful and most of the tourists that come in an organized tour will probably be gone by then.